 Note: Sasquatch Mountain Resort is not to be confused with Sasquatch Provincial Park.
 North Vancouver’s Mount Seymour skill hill is located in Mt.
 Seymour Provincial Park, and West Vancouver’s Cypress Mountain is located in Cypress Provincial Park.

-The Sasquatch ski resort, meanwhile, is located on the west side of Harrison Lake and the provincial park with the same name is located a 1-hour drive away on the opposite side of the lake.
+The Sasquatch ski resort, meanwhile, is located on the west side of Harrison Lake.
+The provincial park with the same name is located a 1-hour drive away on the opposite side of the lake.
 Both are great places to check out, with one at its peak in the winter and the other in the summer.

 Directions to Sasquatch Mountain